-At Metro Community Development we care deeply for our community and clients.
-Below are some general resources to aid you through the COVID-19 Pandemic.
+At Metro Community Development, we care deeply for our community and clients.
+Below are some general shopping tips to aid you through the COVID-19 Pandemic.

 - Organize your shopping list before you go in: Order the items on your list so that you are following the order of the aisles to reduce time in the store.

 - Wipe down the shopping cart or wear gloves: Many stores have sanitizing wipes available, but another option is to wear a pair of latex gloves.

 - Leave the Family at home: Makes social distancing easier, and reduces possible, unnecessary exposure to the virus.